-• embrace and practice constitutional, humanistic, ethical, and moral values in one's life, values in one's me, • adopt objective and unbiased actions in all aspects of work related to the chosen fields/subfields of study and professional practice, • participate in actions to address environmental protection and Constitutional, sustainable development issues, humanistic, ethical, and moral values • support relevant ethical and moral issues by formulating and morar values presenting coherent arguments, • Follow ethical principles and practices in all aspects of research and development, including inducements for enrolling participants, avoiding unethical practices such as fabrication, falsification or misrepresentation of data or committing plagiarism.
-Employability & job- Adapting to the future of work and responding to the demands of the ready skills, entrepreneurship skills fast pace of technological developments and innovations that drive the and shift in employers' demands for skills, particularly with capabilities/qualities and mindset respect to the transition towards more technology-assisted work and mindset involving the creation of new forms of work and rapidly changing work and production processes. • Exercising full personal responsibility for the output of my work as well as for group/team outputs and for managing work that is • Complex and unpredictable, requiring new strategic approaches.
+• embrace and practice constitutional, humanistic, ethical, and moral values in one's life, • adopt objective and unbiased actions in all aspects of work related to the chosen fields/subfields of study and professional practice, • participate in actions to address environmental protection and Constitutional, sustainable development issues, humanistic, ethical, and moral values • support relevant ethical and moral issues by formulating and presenting coherent arguments, • Follow ethical principles and practices in all aspects of research and development, including inducements for enrolling participants, avoiding unethical practices such as fabrication, falsification or mi srepresentation of data or committing plagiarism.
+Employability & job- • Adapting to the future of work and responding to the demands of ready skills, entrepreneurship the fast pace of technological developments and innovations that skills and drive the shift in employers' demands for skills, particularly with capabilities/qualities and mindset respect to the transition towards more technology-assisted work involving the creation of new forms of work and rapidly changing work and production processes. • Exercising full personal responsibility for the output of my work as well as for group/team outputs and for managing work that is • Complex and unpredictable, requiring new strategic approaches.

-5.1 Programme Learning Outcomes (PLO)
+5.3 Programme Learning Outcomes (PLO)